Leo Cushley: Episcopal appointment

 Following the publication of the letter, Cushley embarked upon 32 public meetings across the Archdiocese to discuss his ideas, which include the possibility of creating larger parish units through either mergers or closures.

 Cushley planned to restart a dormant office dealing with poor and marginalised people.
 He said that Pope Francis wanted more to be done for poor people.
 Cushley wanted to quickly find out what the archdiocese does for destitute people, unemployed people, drug addicts and others who are traditionally helped.
 Cushley wanted to see if improvements were possible.

 In February 2015 Cushley was criticised in an op-ed article published in The Observer newspaper which noted that the Catholic Church in Scotland had not corporately joined Churches' Mutual Credit Union, a new credit union co-founded by other Scottish Christian denominations.
 It also called upon Cushley to sell his official residence, St Benet's, to provide funds for poor people.

 In November 2022 The Scotsman reported that Cushley had been accused of "deliberate financial mismanagement".
 He was also accused of using "authoritarian" language to gain money from parishioners within his diocese.
 The Office of the Scottish Charities Regulator (OSCR) later confirmed that no financial mismanagement had taken place and commended the Trustees of the Archdiocese for their work in seeking to "dispel various misunderstandings" regarding the Aged & Infirm Clergy Fund of the Archdiocese.

+In October 2023 he officially opened Sinclair Academy in Winchburgh.

 Cushley is the Grand Prior of the Scotland Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Keith O'Brien

 Keith O'Brien stood down as archbishop after three priests and a former priest accused him of predatory and unwelcome sexual contact in the 1980s.
 In September 2013 "Cushley...suggested that O’Brien will not be permitted to return to Scotland and is likely to spend his remaining years in exile." according to The Scotsman.
-By contrast the BBC claimed "Cushley conceded it was "not impossible" that the cardinal would one day return.
-But he made it clear he did not believe that possibility was likely or desirable."
+By contrast the BBC claimed "Cushley conceded it was 'not impossible' that the cardinal would one day return, but made it clear he did not believe that possibility was likely or desirable."
 Cushley also said he did not believe an independent investigation into O'Brien was necessary.

-Talking about the situation with O'Brien, Cushley denied that the church was at its lowest ebb though the church and had taken a battering.
+Talking about the situation with O'Brien, Cushley denied that the church was at its lowest ebb, though the Church had taken a battering.
 Cushley said that the people of the Archdiocese wished to leave the matter behind.
-He also said, "Cardinal O’Brien’s behaviour distressed many, demoralised faithful Catholics and made the church less credible to those who are not Catholic." but called for forgiveness.
+He also said, "Cardinal O’Brien’s behaviour distressed many, demoralised faithful Catholics and made the church less credible to those who are not Catholic", but called for forgiveness.